Analyzing the influence of graviton fluctuations on the inflationary spectrum with a Kucha\v{r}-Torre clock

 where the function $\theta=\theta(\alpha,\beta_\pm,\vkl)$ identifies the transformation.
 This characteristic freedom can be exploited to impose an additional gauge fixing condition; in particular, we choose to work in the gauge for which the following equation holds:

-Eq.~\eqref{5.gaugefix0} can be recast as a differential equation for $\theta$, the solution of which identifies the transformation from an arbitrary gauge to the one in which \eqref{5.gaugefix0} holds.
+Equation \eqref{5.gaugefix0} can be recast as a differential equation for $\theta$, the solution of which identifies the transformation from an arbitrary gauge to the one in which \eqref{5.gaugefix0} holds.

-It can be shown that the gauge-fixing condition \eqref{5.gaugefix0} is the complex conjugate of Eq.~\eqref{3.gaugefixing} once the functional $\partial_T$ has been explicited.
-Therefore, the physical meaning of this additional constraint is precisely the same, i.e. the gravitational WDW constraint $\hat{H}^g \psi = 0$, and the gravitational superhamiltonian constraint can again be seen as a gauge-fixing of the Born-Oppenheimer separation instead of an \textit{a priori} imposition that ends up breaking such symmetry.
+It can be shown that the gauge-fixing condition \eqref{5.gaugefix0} is the complex conjugate of Eq.~\eqref{3.gaugefixing} once the functional $\partial_T$ has been made explicit.
+Therefore, the physical meaning of this additional constraint is precisely the same, i.e. the gravitational WDW constraint $\hat{H}^g \psi = 0$, and the gravitational super-Hamiltonian constraint can again be seen as a gauge-fixing of the Born-Oppenheimer separation instead of an \textit{a priori} imposition that ends up breaking such symmetry.

 After the gauge fixing, the $\order{M^0}$ equation